 We are committed to ensuring the alcohol and drug support workforce has access to quality professional development that is based on the latest evidence and contemporary best practice.
-Our education online system, LEO, provides a catalogue of free courses.
+Our education online system provides a catalogue of free courses.

 Australian Winter School Conference

 Lives Lived Well is a proud presenting partner of this long-standing conference, joining with QNADA to support professional training and development within the AOD sector.
-The next conference will be held in July 2019.
 To find out more, visit the Australian Winter School website.

 Lives Lived Well acknowledges the peoples of Aboriginal and Torres Strait Islander Australia, respecting their continuing connection to land, culture and community.
 We pay our respects to elders past, present and future.